Additionally to this tutorial, you can also have a look at the following resources:

 Translate the strings using Qt Linguist.
 For more information about Qt Linguist see the guide to using Qt Linguist.

 Note: The translations binaries require to be compiled along with your application.
-Translations are thus not available with Felgo Live, as no compilation step is involved for the live preview.
-To test your app with translations in Felgo Live, you can compile your own Live Client which then also includes your translations.
-The steps to do so are described in this guide: How to Build your own Live Client with Custom C++ and Native Code
+Translations are thus not available when using Felgo QML Hot Reload with the Felgo Developer App, as no compilation step is involved for the preview application.
+To test your app with translations when using QML Hot Relaod, integrate the Felgo Hot Reload library to your project and compile your own Preview Client.
+It then also includes your translations.
+The steps to do so are described in this guide: How to Build your own Hot Reload Client with Custom C++ and Native Code.

 When starting the app or game, the language of the operating system is used as default language e.g.: de_DE